practo/k8s-worker-pod-autoscaler/README.md

 Scale kubernetes pods based on the Queue length of a queue in a Message Queueing Service.
 Worker Pod Autoscaler automatically scales the number of pods in a deployment based on observed queue length.

-Currently the supported Message Queueing Services are AWS SQS and Beanstalk.
+Currently the supported Message Queueing Services is only AWS SQS.
+There is a plan to integrate other commonly used message queing services.

 # Install the WorkerPodAutoscaler

 ### Install
 Running the below script will create the WPA [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and start the controller.
-The controller watches over all the specified queues in AWS SQS and beanstalk and scales the Kubernetes deployments based on the specification.
+The controller watches over all the specified queues in AWS SQS and scales the Kubernetes deployments based on the specification.

 ```bash
 export AWS_REGION='ap-south-1'